jfioasd/minigolf/README.md

 Input is separated by newlines.
 It can contain lists of ints or integers.

 The entire stack is implicitly outputted after the program.

+Specifically, the for loop executes the code with `n` as the current iteration variable; it has no side effects.

+However, the map loop `_ ... ;` pops TOS after each iteration, and pushes a list of each popped item after the loop.

 ## TODO
 * Make `s+` push `-1`